Victoria posts 9785 COVID cases, 20 deaths

 Victoria’s voluntary school COVID-19 testing program will be expanded to children aged three to five at early childhood services.

-The state recorded 20 COVID-19 deaths and another 9785 infections on Tuesday, an increase of more than 1500 from the previous day’s tally.
+The state recorded 20 COVID-related deaths and another 9785 infections on Tuesday, a jump of more than 1500 from the previous day’s tally.

-The fresh cases include 7216 from rapid antigen tests and 2569 from PCR tests, bringing the number of total active cases in the state to 58,449.
+The fresh cases were made up of 7216 from rapid antigen tests and 2569 from PCR tests, bringing the number of total active cases in the state to 58,449.

-While Victorian primary and secondary students are currently asked to take twice-weekly RATs, the same recommendation has only applied to staff in early childhood education and care.
+While Victorian primary and secondary students are asked to take twice-weekly RATs, the recommendation in early childhood education and care has applied only for staff.

 Premier Daniel Andrews on Tuesday announced the voluntary testing program will be rolled out to children aged three to five who attend childcare services.